eyshin05/neuroimaging_MVPA/README.md

 ## Introduction
 - I perfomed searchlight analysis on rapid ER design fMRI images.
 - They aren't neat codes, but I uploaded them for a backup purpose.
+- I had many other analyses... but I don't know which codes should be need to perform searchlight analysis.
+So, I roughly choose some codes 😅

 ## Data structure example
 ### Open FMRI Dataset